mattkelly/csctl/README.md

   export      Export a resource
   get         Get a resource
-  help        Help about any command scale       Scale a node pool ssh         SSH into nodes of a cluster upgrade     Upgrade a cluster node pool or resource
+  help        Help about any command login       Log in to Containership cloud logout      Log out of the CLI scale       Scale a node pool ssh         SSH into nodes of a cluster upgrade     Upgrade a cluster node pool or resource